 Breaking down performance

-All of these models are highly performant.
+The bottom line is that all of these models are highly performant.
 The Gemini models consistently perform close to par for their GPT counterparts for most applications across coding, general knowledge and math.
 However, Claude still out-performs the other models in most areas.

 Gemini Flash really shines in cost-for-performance.
 Even cheaper than GPT 4o mini, this model is a workhorse that can really shine in small-scale applications.